Don’t forget to put your watch on an hour…

 Train Travellers arriving first thing will find Dieppe station, which is in the town centre, open from 5 a.m. to 10.20 p.m.
 On Saturdays opening is at 5.45 a.m. and Sundays at 7.20 a.m. with closing at 10.15 p.m.

-The only line from Dieppe goes to Rouen, where you can change for Paris and beyond.
+The only line from Dieppe and serves all stations to Rouen, where you can change for Paris and beyond.
 The booking office is open from 5.55 a.m. to 8.15 p.m. during the week, it opens an hour later on Saturday and at 7.30 p.m. on Sunday, with the same closing times all week.

 Buying your ticket at the blue TER ticket machine requires a little patience and a knowledge of French.
 You need to choose between off-peak and peak fares and take your time.
 If the machine is working, you can pay by card.